 When most people say ‘Buddhism’, what they are referring to is Sutrayana, the path of Sutra.1 I use ‘Sutra’, for short.
 Sutra is the dominant form of Buddhism available today.
 It is so dominant that it might be fair to say it has a monopoly on Buddhism.
 The majority of Buddhist practitioners do not know about alternatives.

 Is this realistic?
 The only way to eliminate suffering is to cease sensation.
-This is the purpose of meditation practices intended to achieve no-self and liberation from Samsara.
+This was the original purpose of meditation practices intended to achieve no-self and liberation from Samsara.
 Is this what you want?

-The global monopoly of Sutra in Buddhism is such that it might come as a surprise to hear this.
+The monopoly of Sutra in Buddhism is such that it might come as a surprise to hear this.
 It might be possible to conclude “then Vajrayana is not Buddhism”.
-Some do so or regard it as the corruption of an original pure form.
+Some do so, or regard it as the corruption of an original pure form.
+For many, it is heresy to include practices that do not focus on liberation from the suffering of Samsara in a definition of Buddhism.

 Whether or not you are a lumper or a splitter, history is messy, scripture is contradictory and so has been practice.
-The origins and developments of Buddhist Tantra are inextricably bound to its complex relationship with Sutra.2 It encompasses both a continuation of, re-working and reaction to the ideas embodied in Sutric Buddhism, including effectively dropping the goal of anatman, no-self.3
+The origins and developments of Buddhist Tantra are inextricably bound to its complex relationship with Sutra.2 Tantra encompasses a continuation of, a re-working of, and reaction to the ideas embodied in Sutric Buddhism, including dropping the goal of anatman, no-self.

 The only way to escape suffering is to cease experience.
 This was the ideal, it was the purpose of practice, in the cultural context in which Sutra developed.
 Much contemporary meditation instruction continues to incorporate this ideal.
-It seems quaint at best to contemporaries who nonetheless think meditation can be powerful and useful.
-Even so, many still use the idealist, escapist language of Sutra to describe meditation experience.
-My next post is about this contradiction.
+But it seems irrelevant to contemporaries who nonetheless experience meditation’s power and usefulness.
+Without thinking through the implications, it is easy to fall into using the idealist, escapist language of Sutra to describe one’s meditation experience, because that is the default vocabulary that teachers, groups, apps, and traditions use.
+My post living contradictions is about this inconsistency.

-Meditation can change your relationship with pain, dissatisfaction and suffering without promising an end to it.
-If you think there is no world for human beings other than the one we live in, and that therefore escaping suffering is unrealistic, this approach may be for you.
+Meditation can change your relationship with pain, dissatisfaction, and suffering, for the better without promising an end to it.
+If you think there is no world for human beings other than the one we live in, and that therefore escaping suffering is unrealistic, this approach may work well for you.